andresserranodev/Clean_Marvel_Kotlin/README.md

 ##  What can i do?

-main objective with this Cache  is give the ability to change the details easily for example
+main objective with this repository  is give the ability to change the details easily for example
 1. use Room instead Realm
 2. use Fast-Android-Networking  instead Retrofit
 3. use MVVM or MVI instead MVP